 One of the strategies to face sea level rise, is to 'protect' coastal properties using hard armouring structures.
 Although hard armouring structures such as seawalls (bulkheads), riprap and rock revetments, can be rapidly built and protect individual properties, it is a reactive, expensive and short-term strategy.
 As we have seen, hard armouring structures will not protect properties forever.
-As sea levels rise and with time, the hard armouring structures will weaken, and higher incoming waves will overtop them, impacting buildings and homes behind them.
+As sea levels rise and with time, the hard armouring structures will overtop them, impacting buildings and homes behind them.
 Hard armouring on shorelines also impedes natural processes, reduce important habitats and exacerbates the effects of rising sea levels (See Chapter 5).